CrunchyData/postgres-operator/docs/content/tutorial/getting-started.md

 ## Next Steps

-Before proceeding, please make sure that your `pgo` client setup can communicate with your PostgreSQL Operator.
+Before proceeding, please make sure that your `pgo` client setup can communicate with your PGO Deployment.
 In a separate terminal window, set up a port forward to your PostgreSQL Operator:

 ```
 kubectl port-forward -n pgo svc/postgres-operator 8443:8443
 ```

-The [`pgo version`]({{< relref "pgo-client/reference/pgo_version.md" >}}) command is a great way to check connectivity with the PostgreSQL Operator, as it is a very simple, safe operation.
+The [`pgo version`]({{< relref "pgo-client/reference/pgo_version.md" >}}) command is a great way to check connectivity with the Postgres Operator, as it is a very simple, safe operation.
 Try it out:

 ```
 pgo version